Robert Chien

-Robert Chien, or Chien Chun (錢純 (Qián Chún); February 8, 1929 – March 2, 2014), was a Taiwanese economist and a politician.
+Robert Chien, or Chien Chun (錢純 (Qián Chún); February 8, 1929 – March 2, 2014), was a Taiwanese economist and politician.
 Chien graduated from the National Taiwan University with a bachelor's degree in economics and later on earned a master's degree from the University of Minnesota.
 He was the Deputy Governor of the Central Bank of the Republic of China (1974–1985), Minister of Finance (1985-1988), and the Secretary-General of the Executive Yuan (1988-1989).

 Family

-His father Chien Shih-Liang, a chemist, was former President of Academia Sinica.
+His father Chien Shih-Liang, a chemist, was a former president of Academia Sinica.
 His younger brother Shu Chien is a biologist and engineer, and youngest brother Fredrick Chien is an influential politician in Taiwan who served as the President of Control Yuan and Minister of Foreign Affairs.